civican/legisinfo/44-1/bills/C-13/bill_text.md

 Paragraph 2(b) of the Act is replaced by the following:

-support the development of English and French linguistic minority communities **in order to protect them**;
+support the development of English and French linguistic minority communities in order to protect them **while taking into account the fact that they have different needs**;

-advance the equality of status and use of the English and French languages within Canadian society, **taking into account that French is in a minority situation in Canada and North America due to the predominant use of English**; and
+advance the equality of status and use of the English and French languages within Canadian society, taking into account that French is in a minority situation in Canada and North America due to the predominant use of English **and that the goal of the `Charter of the French Language` is to protect, strengthen and promote that language**;

+ensure the existence of a majority-French society in a Quebec where the future of French is assured; and

 ### Section 4